losandes/dotfiles/hints/docker-mysql.md

 printf "\nrunning $MYSQL_IMAGE_NAME...\n\n"
+mkdir -p $VOLUME_DIR                                          # Make sure the directory exists

+# NOTE: the comments might need to be removed for the slashes to work
-mkdir -p $VOLUME_DIR                                          # Make sure the directory exists docker run \                                                  # Run mysql in daemon mode, expose port 3306 and mount this directory to /repo
+docker run \                                                  # Run mysql in daemon mode, expose port 3306 and mount this directory to /repo
   --name $MYSQL_IMAGE_NAME \                                  # give the image a specific name --mount "type=bind,src=$BASE_DIR,dst=/repo" \               # mount the parent directory to the repo folder